Credit Card Payoff Calculator

 Avalanche Method

 Pay minimums on all cards, then put every extra dollar toward the highest-APR card first.
-Mathematically optimal — minimizes total interest paid.
-Best for people motivated by numbers and savings.
+Mathematically optimal — minimizes total interest.
+Best for people motivated by numbers and long-term savings.

 Snowball Method

 Pay minimums on all cards, then attack the smallest balance first.
-More interest paid overall, but delivers quick wins that build momentum.
-Best for people who need motivation through visible progress.
+More interest paid overall, but quick wins build momentum.
+Research shows snowball users stay consistent longer.

 Balance Transfer (0% APR)

-Transfer high-APR balances to a 0% intro APR card (typically 12–21 months).
-Fees are usually 3–5% of balance.
-Aggressively paying down during the 0% period can eliminate interest entirely on transferred amounts.
+Transfer high-APR balances to a 0% intro card (12 to 21 months).
+Fees are usually 3 to 5% of balance.
+Aggressively paying during the 0% period can eliminate interest entirely on transferred amounts.

 Debt Consolidation Loan

-A personal loan at 8–15% APR used to pay off 22–29% APR credit card debt.
-Converts revolving high-interest debt into a fixed payment installment loan.
+A personal loan at 8 to 15% APR used to pay off 22 to 29% APR credit card debt converts revolving high-interest debt into a fixed installment loan.
 Saves significant interest for good-credit borrowers.

 Ad · 728×90